Cat’s Stage 2B IDC & DCIS, ER+ Breast Cancer Story

 It’s both amazing and awful at the same time.
 It’s amazing that the first time I was able to run in the woods after all this, it felt like the first time I’d ever run before.
 That part is incredible.
 I’m able to see the world through new eyes.
 Everything is more beautiful and heightened.
 It’s also stressful, though, because you never know if it’s going to come back again.

 How do you manage the fear of recurrence?

 I exercise a lot.
-I do HIIT classes, boot camp classes, barre, and I mountain bike, and all that.
-I go to therapy once a week, as well.
+I do HIIT classes, boot camp classes, barre, and I mountain bike.
+I go to therapy once a week as well.

 I talk with my fiancé about it when I’m feeling upset.
 I call him and my family and talk.
 I meditate every morning and night.
 If I need a day to just not do anything, I just take it.

 What advice do you have for someone who has just been diagnosed?